Neuroimaging

 At the BioMedical Engineering and Imaging Institute (BMEII), one of our main areas of research is the development of novel, transformative tools to better visualize and quantify the structure, function and metabolism of the brain.
 These tools are immediately translated to study the living human brain in the diseased and healthy state.

-The use of creative engineering solutions in imaging could transform the management of neurological diseases with complex or subtle pathology, expand the use of minimally invasive treatment options, and bring us one step closer to unraveling the mystery of the human brain.
+Creative engineering solutions in imaging transform the management of neurological diseases with complex or subtle pathology, expand the use of minimally invasive treatment options, and bring us one step closer to unraveling the mysteries of the human brain.

 Advanced Neuroimaging